COP26: Fridays for Future protest calls for climate action, not hollow promises | DW | 05.11.2021

 The protesters were joined by teen activist Greta Thunberg, who called for public pressure as leaders negotiate the global climate change response.

-Ahead of the protest, DW spoke on Instagram live to youth climate activist Lauren McDonald, involved in the Stop Cambo movement, who denounced greenwashing at the meetings.
+Ahead of the protest, DW spoke on Instagram live to youth climate activist Lauren McDonald, involved in the Stop Cambo (offshore oil field project) movement, who denounced greenwashing at the meetings.

-"We need to phase out fossil fuesl as quickly as possible.
+"We need to phase out fossil fuels as quickly as possible.
 I'm not naive in the fact that this is not going to happen overnight," she said.
-"But when we give space to those people to spread lies and greenwashing."
+"But then we give space to those people to spread lies and greenwashing."

+"Change is not happening soon enough.
+That's the fault of governments in power, and CEOs of polluting industries.
+These people are deliberately slowing down change."

 "We have seen world leaders just being stuck in this fairytale about the climate crisis, where they think that they can offer us those nice words, those nice speeches without any concrete actions, which shows very well that we are kind of seeing those people in power absolutely detached from...reality," she said.